Dallas International University

+Dallas International University offers undergraduate and graduate degrees.
+It also offers certificate programs, such as certificates in sign language linguistics, human migration, Abrahamic studies, and world arts.

+History

+It was founded in 1998.
+By 2014, it offered master's and other advanced degrees in linguistics and multilingual and multicultural education.

-The name was changed to "Dallas International University" in 2018.
-Since then, in addition to an MA degree program in World Arts (ethnomusicology and other arts) started in 2008, a PhD program was launched in 2019.
+The name was changed from the founding name of Graduate Institute of Applied Linguistics to Dallas International University in 2018.
+Since then, in addition to an MA degree program in World Arts (ethnomusicology and other arts) started in 2008, a PhD program achieved accreditation in 2019.

 Dallas International University is accredited as a "Level V" university by the Southern Association of Colleges and Schools Commission on Colleges to award BA, MA, and PhD degrees.

+Academic programs

 Dallas International also offers undergraduate courses leading toward a bachelor’s degree, which may also be taken as post-baccaleareate prerequisites for its graduate programs.

+Courses are offered in such areas as language documentation, grammatical analysis, phonology, macro-sociolinguistics, multilingual education, language survey, translation, descriptive linguistics, sign language analysis, and human migration.

+Student body

 The student body averages around 200 students.
 Alumni of Dallas International University have gone on to work in over 80 countries.